Runespear/CS5431/README.md

 ###Server (for sending to client_TCP)###
 Not working as of yet.

-Run org.cs5431_server.Main as the main class with program argument 8080 (which indicates the port #).
-Currently our code is hardcoded to use port 8080 but this will change in the future

 ###client_TCP (for testing receiving from Server)###
 Not working as of yet.